konijntjesbroek/templates/README.md

 capture the change as it was committed.
 Log often, even the smallest change can completely reshape a project.

+My format
+YYYY-MM-DD  HHMM  what was done to wich file/function  Changemaker's Name/ID

 The license I work under is the GPL, unless otherwise noted.
 I have a copy of the version which I am working under tied to the project.